StudioTakken/tak-simple-bookkeeper/README.md

 `php artisan key:generate`

 You'll need npm: https://docs.npmjs.com/
 Then
 `npm install`
+`npm run dev`
+or
-`npm run dev or npm run build`
+`npm run build`

+Now we are ready to serve:
 `php artisan serve`
+or
- or point your server to the public folder
+point your server to the public folder.

 ## Using Tak Simple Bookkeeper